 There exists no generally agreed definition of hybrid architectures.
 Some use the term when a cognitive architecture includes symbolic features (e.g., a production system) as well as non-symbolic features (e.g., neural net spreading of activation among memory elements); others, such as Pew and Mavor (1998), use the term when two or more architectures of any kind are combined (e.g., Soar and EPIC).
-We use the latter definition in this report.
+We use the latter definition here because this type of hybrid architecture has become more important and more frequently used.

-When comparing theoretical proposals, it is essential to keep in mind the level at which the proposals were formulated: typically, a framework will cover a large amount of empirical regularities without specifying many details, while a model will cover a small amount of data with great precision.
-It is generally agreed that models are more useful scientifically than theories or frameworks, because they make clear-cut predictions that can be tested with empirical data, and hence are less amenable to ad hoc explanations (Popper, 1959).
+When comparing theoretical proposals, it is essential to keep in mind the level at which the proposals were formulated.
+Typically, a framework will cover a large amount of empirical regularities without specifying many details, while a model will cover a small amount of data with great precision.
+It is generally agreed that models are more useful scientifically than theories or frameworks because they make clear-cut predictions that can be tested with empirical data, and hence, are less amenable to ad hoc explanations (Popper, 1959).
 Models are, however, harder to create and use.